Best-Men'sAnti-Aging-Skincare

 Cellular Mechanisms Behind Aging Skin

 Aging impairs keratinocyte differentiation and weakens the epidermal barrier.
-Reduced lipid production and irregular shedding cause dryness, flakiness, and rough textures, revealing how cellular aging affects skin integrity and smoothness.
+Reduced lipid production and irregular shedding lead to dryness, flakiness, and roughness, revealing how cellular aging affects skin integrity and smoothness.

 Epidermal Turnover and Skin Cell Mitosis